Morris County NJ Child Custody Attorneys

 Child custody is often the most contentious issue in divorce cases, as both parents generally want what is in the best interests of their children, but often disagree about what exactly that means.
-Due to the emotionally-charged nature of child custody issues, and the fact that your children’s lives literally hang in the balance, it is essential to confront these matters with the support and guidance of a knowledge legal professional.
+Due to the emotionally-charged nature of child custody issues, and the fact that your children’s lives literally hang in the balance, it is essential to confront these matters with the support and guidance of a knowledgeable legal professional.
 At times, informal negotiation can pave the way toward successful co-parenting.
 In other situations, parental alienation or an overly-possessive parent can threaten to undermine your connection or continued access to your children.
 The ability to assess your spouse’s position and to devise an appropriate strategy for resolving your child custody matter is essential.

 The New Jersey divorce and family lawyers at Townsend, Tomaio & Newmark, L.L.C., have the skill and sophistication to handle the most complex child custody issues, while remaining attentive to the emotional toll that this process can take on you and your children.
 We are committed to helping you resolve these issues in a way that allows your children to enjoy a stable, secure, and positive transition through your divorce.
 We can also assist you with temporary custody and parenting time orders during your divorce action to avoid the disruption that the divorce process can often cause, as well as child custody and visitation modifications after your divorce is finalized.
 For additional information and to discuss your unique situation with one of our experienced child custody attorneys, call 866-957-2982 for a free consultation.